papermoonio/papermoon-mkdocs/papermoon-docs/style-guide/key-resources/templates/wormhole/build-pages.md

 Track any errors you encounter while working through the task and identify scenarios.
 Your Build page should include troubleshooting information anywhere you anticipate the user may encounter errors.

+### Collect User Feedback

+User feedback can be a powerful tool in shaping documentation to meet user needs best.
+Collect common questions or concerns where possible and use them to guide your content development.
+Potential sources of feedback might include:

+- Submissions to the feedback widget
+- Hackathon participant feedback
+- GitHub issues on project repositories
+- Developer discussions in places like Discord and Telegram

 ## Name a Build Page

 The title of a Build page should tell the user what task they can accomplish by following the guide.
 Consider the following guidelines and options when naming a Build page: